Imagine graduating and being able to own a house. Is that too good to be true?

 The tiny house

 If you are like most current graduates or soon-to-be graduates, it’s most likely that you are a Zoomer.
-Being a Zoomer really means being part of generation Z (born between 1995 and 2015) and being defined by our digital nativeness (we help grandma with the TV) and disgust towards cash payments (a drop in 20 per cent in fact).
+Being one really just means being part of generation Z (born between 1995 and 2015) and being defined by things like: our digital nativeness (we help grandma with the TV) and disgust towards cash payments (a drop in 20 per cent in fact).

-Being a Zoomer also means having lived through some tragic moments in history.
+Being a Zoomer also means having lived through some significant moments in time.
 The oldest of our generation experienced 9/11 and its consequences at the age of six.
-Then, one year after the release of the first iPhone, the 2008 great recession flipped the economy on its head.
-It sent countries into years of recovery.
-Between 2010 and the easy-going year of 2020 (sarcasm), housing prices have rocketed.
-Trump and Brexit graced the face of the earth.
+Then, one year after the release of the first iPhone, the 2008 recession flipped our economy on its head and sent nations into years of recovery.
+Between 2010 and the easy-going year of 2020 (sarcasm), housing prices have only rocketed, while Trump and Brexit graced the screens of our over-priced iPhones.
 It seems every living moment is either unprecedented or a global emergency.

 This, strangely enough, brings me to a growing community called the tiny house movement.
-The tiny house movement is simply people choosing to live in — you guessed it — tiny houses.
+The movement is about people choosing to live in — you guessed it — tiny houses.
 Graduating students face a complex world where any type of economic prosperity is uncertain.
 Looming debts and a pandemic-threatened job market don’t boost the confidence of those taking fragile first steps into careers.
-However, there is some economic freedom that a tiny house could grant.
+However, that is where the economic freedom that a tiny house could grant comes to play.

 So what makes a tiny house a tiny house?

 Going back to the woes that Zoomers have suffered, some positives do glitter in the dark.
 Being a digitally native generation, many find it possible to work from home on their computers.
-1.5 million people currently work from home in the UK, and that number isn’t dwindling as Zoomers join the workforce.
-Naturally, a tiny house doesn’t quite fit in a city like London or Paris.
+1.5 million people currently work from home in the UK, and that number isn’t dwindling as younger generations join the workforce.
+Naturally, you can’t quite park a tiny house wherever you want in London or Paris.
 However, the rising rent prices in cities have actually forced many big employers out of urban areas.
-They’re closer to where a tiny house could park.
+Now they’re moving closer to where a tiny house could be park.

-As I’ve mentioned before, the average price of a purchased pre-built tiny house is about £36,000 , while, when it’s self-built, it’s £20,000 .
+As I’ve mentioned before, the average price of a purchased pre-built tiny house is about £36,000 , while, when it’s self-built, it could be £20,000 .
 Yet, there is a17-year-old who managed to build a space for just £6,000!
-For comparison’s sake, a studio located in central London that is just under the maximum size of tiny house costs £345,000.
+For comparison’s sake, a studio located in central London that is just under the maximum size of tiny house, costs a whopping £345,000.
 Against this central-London flat, a pre-made tiny house is £309,000 cheaper.
 With that kind of money, you could get:

 Shrinking to petite spaces may feel overwhelming, as many of us have lots of possessions and needs.
 This brings us to an essential part of the tiny house movement which is often described as downsizing.
 Simply put, it’s a commitment to minimalism.
 It’s a commitment to sacrificing the things you want but don’t necessarily need, to reap the benefits of a tiny house.